- »Teaching & Learning

 Welcome to the TVIBE Faculty.

-The subjects delivered in the Faculty comprise Technology at KS3, KS4 and KS5, Vocational Education (BTEC) at KS4 and KS5, ICT and Computer Science at KS3, KS4 and KS5, Business Studies at KS4 and KS5 and Economics at KS5.
+The subjects delivered in the Faculty comprise Technology at KS3, KS4 and KS5, Vocational Education (BTEC) at KS4 and KS5, ICT and Computer Science at KS3, KS4 and KS5, Business Studies and Economics at KS4 and KS5.

 The Faculty has classrooms, ICT suites and workshops on all three sites across the campus.

-The Head of Design and Technology is Mr R Winter and the Head of Food and Textiles is Mrs L Marshall.
+The Head of Design and Technology is Mr R Winter.

-Students with an interest in Electronics or Engineering can also opt to study our very popular Level 2 (GCSE Equivalent) courses in Smart Electronic Product Design and Engineering in Manufacture.
+Students with an interest in Electronics or Engineering can also opt to study our very popular Level 2 (GCSE Equivalent) courses in Systems and Control (Electronics) and Engineering in Manufacture.

 In the Food specialism students can study GCSE Food Preparation and Nutrition for three years at KS4.

-We also offer a Level 1 Certificate in Engineering Technology to students in Years 9, 10 and 11.
-All Key Stage 4 subjects operate as a three-year option.
+We also offer a Level 1 Certificate in Engineering Technology to students in Years 10 and 11 by invitation.
+All other Key Stage 4 subjects operate as a three-year option.

 Whilst there is a large practical element to these courses there is also a wide-ranging theoretical background to each Design and Technology area that students must master, and a requirement for students to produce evidence of the design process by way of portfolios.